SUSTech-HPCLab/CS305-2024Spring-FinalProject/README.md

 **How to test your RDTSocket?**

 You can test it through our deployed relay server.
-Therefore, you need to include a test_case field in your data header with values ranging from 0 to 10 (tentative) (no need to calculate it into the CHECKSUM).
+Therefore, you need to include a test_case field in your packet header with values ranging from 0 to 10 (tentative) (no need to calculate it into the CHECKSUM).
 When test_case is 0, it represents a normal network environment without any packet loss or corruption operations.
 When test_case ranges from 1 to 10, it will test various functions of RDTSocket.
-When sending test data for testing, the data header should include sender's IP and port, receiver's IP and port, as well as test_case, to complete data forwarding and network simulation operations.
+When sending test data for testing, the packet header should include sender's IP and port, receiver's IP and port, as well as test_case, to complete data forwarding and network simulation operations.
 The IP address and test port of the testing server will be released later.

 ## 2.1 Grading